Avanti West Coast: Man recounts 'insane odyssey' after train cancellation

 After having to be informed that there are two train stations in Edinburgh, he said the taxi driver told them he would only drop them at Waverley station and not at their nearby accommodation.

-They eventually arrived at the station early on Tuesday morning after the taxi driver, who said he had never been to Edinburgh before, ran into some navigating difficulties.
+They eventually arrived at the station early on Tuesday morning after the taxi driver, who said he had never been to Edinburgh before, had some navigational difficulties.

-Avanti West Coast, which operated the train, has apologised for everyone who was affected by the disruption.
+Avanti West Coast, which operated the train, has apologised to everyone who was affected by the disruption.

 "The closure of the West Coast Main Line for over three hours due to a track defect had a significant impact on our services," a spokesperson said in a statement.